top of page

 Shield Boost

-We tracked key metrics torefine replayability:
+We tracked key metrics to drive replayability decisions:

 • Session length